A History of Healing

 All You Need to Know About Medical Marijuana … But Were Afraid to Ask!

-Myths and inaccuracies about medical marijuana are as prevalent as the growing list of doctors and patients who swear by its restorative and therapeutic benefits.
-If you’re considering medical marijuana as a treatment, get the facts.
+Myths and inaccuracies about medical cannabis are as prevalent as the growing list of doctors and patients who swear by its restorative and therapeutic benefits.
+If you’re considering medical cannabis as a treatment, get the facts.
 Check this article for straightforward answers to common cannabis questions.

 Really Understanding Women’s Health and Medical Marijuana

 Since more women than men are likely to suffer from diseases such as Alzheimer’s and arthritis, it’s no wonder there’s a steadily narrowing gender gap of patients using cannabis as part of their health and wellness plan.

 The most commonly known ingredient in cannabis, THC (Tetrahydrocannabinol), is responsible for the high that comes from ingesting cannabis , while CBD (Cannabidiol) is responsible for many of the healing effects.
 Medical cannabis products are created with these two elements used in varying prescription levels according to a patient’s response to cannabis and their medical condition.
 Remember: modern cannabis is significantly stronger than it was in previous years, so it’s important to talk with your doctor about the potential benefit of adding cannabis to your healthcare program.